Generation Pipeline

 Step 4: Rule Validator

-The validator checks the assembled voices against counterpoint and structure rules and fails fast on a violation.
-It reports failures with rule identifiers so the responsible span can be located.
+The validator checks the assembled voices against counterpoint and structure rules.
+It accumulates the failures found during the pass and reports each with a rule identifier so the responsible span can be located.
 Learn the musical ideas in Counterpoint Course, then use the Validator Rule Reference when you need to look up a specific rule ID.

 Step 5: Renderer